peptobepto/super-epic-strip-mining-turtle-robot-7000-pee-pee-jumbo-extreme-battle-pass-edition/README.md

-place to keep all the code for my strip mining turtle for the minecraft computercraft mod.
+place to keep all the code for the strip mining turtle (computercraft mod)